 Hilarious buzz campaign

 Creating a hilarious marketing campaign can be a tricky task whilst trying to frame it in a business context.
+But lucking it’s much easier to make people laugh than cry, so your chances are high!
+Let’s continue.

 Always aim to create a campaign your target audience will look back on both for its humorous content and the brand and product.